vmcall/ayyxam/README.md

 ᕕ( ᐛ )ᕗ

 # How to use
-Inject the x86 module into the DPV process and specify your personal settings.
+Inject the x86 module into the DDP process and specify your personal settings.

 Note: The source code in the repository wont hide anything cheat-related, to prevent promotion of cheating.